 Waltham Cinema I & II

 This nondescript two screen theater was situated in a small shopping center that was located at the intersection of Winter Street and Route 128 in Waltham.
-The Waltham Cinema was part of a small chain of discount houses (showing second runs only) in the Boston area owned by General Cinema.
+The Waltham Cinema was part of a small chain of discount houses (showing second runs only) in the Boston area owned by General Cinema Corp.
 This cinema opened May 26, 1971.
 I remember seeing “Fiddler on the Roof” there when the cinema was considered relatively new.
+General Cinema Corp. left the building in 1986 and it was renamed Waltham Flick which closed in 1988.

-As with many discount houses showing second runs, the Waltham cinema didn’t survive the advent of home video and closed in the early-1980’s.
+As with many discount houses showing second runs, the Waltham Cinema I & II didn’t survive the advent of home video and closed in the early-1980’s.
 Part of the cinema’s space was ironically taken over by a video store called Instant Replay.

 The shopping center was demolished in the late-1980’s/early-1990’s (replaced by another shopping center).